Ausinet Student Handbook

 All RTO training staff must review the specific support requirements of all students with learner support needs prior to each assessment event.

-Where reasonable adjustment is determined as necessary for a student with learner support needs advice must be provided to the RTO’s Training Coordinator detailing the reasonable adjustment being planned prior to the assessment event (email).
+Where a reasonable adjustment is determined as necessary for a student with learner support needs advice must be provided to the RTO’s Training Coordinator detailing the reasonable adjustment being planned prior to the assessment event (email).

 Reasonable adjustment applied to any assessment must be recorded and maintained on a student’s enrolment records.